AIARE Level 2

 - Use of BCA beacon, probe, and shovel (if required)

-- AIARE field book, AIARE student manual, SWAG download.
+- AIARE field book, AIARE student manual, SWAG download

 Not included is transportation to mountain field locations, snow science tools, and personal backcountry equipment.
 Alpine touring skis/splitboard are required.
+Food at huts to be group effort.

 Pikes Peak Alpine School operates under special use permits from the USDA Forest Service, Pike National Forest and is an equal opportunity service provider & employer